-Description When the Stop Mode (CFN15) is set to "DC brake", the DC Brake Delay time is the time delay between when a stop is commanded and the DC braking current is applied to the motor.
+When the Stop Mode (CFN15) is set to "DC brake", the DC Brake Delay time is the time delay between when a stop is commanded and the DC braking current is applied to the motor.
 This delay allows the residual magnetic field and motor counter EMF to decay before applying the DC braking current.
 If a large surge of current is detected when DC braking is first engaged increase the delay time.
 If the delay before the braking action begins is too long then decrease the delay time.
 In general, low horsepower motors can utilize shorter delays while large horsepower motor may require longer delays.

-See Also Stop Mode parameter (CFN15) on page 85.
-DC Brake Level parameter (CFN20) on page 88.
-DC Brake Time parameter (CFN21) on page 89.
-Theory of Operation section 7.5.9, DC Injection Braking Control, on page 164.
+DC Brake Level parameter (CFN20) on page 89.

+DC Brake Time parameter (CFN21) on page 90.

+Theory of Operation section 7.5.9, DC Injection Braking Control, on page 166.